-I can’t stop oohing and awwwing over these photos!
-We had such an amazing time at Roos n More Zoo, which is an hour drive outside Las Vegas.
-We got to hold and cuddle with so many exotic animals and took so many photos that we need to break them up into part 1 and part 2!
+I can’t stop oohing and awwing over these photos!
+We had such an amazing time at Roos n More Zoo, which is an hour’s drive outside Las Vegas.
+We got to interact with so many exotic animals and took so many photos.

 Roos n More Zoo is a privately owned non-profit educational zoo started by two vets who had never originally set out to open a zoo.
 They took a medical leave of absence and moved to Moapa to house their pet camel and kangaroos.
 It was when more people started asking to visit the animals and schools were requesting the animals to educate the children that they started taking the steps necessary to open a zoo.

 It’s an hour drive outside of Vegas, but well worth the drive if you’re visiting.
 They offer a very unique hands-on experience where you can meet and greet just shy of 400 animals.

 The most popular animals are monkeys, otters, kangaroos, and African cats, like the caracal and serval.

 These guys below are capybaras, the largest rodents in the world.
 I wish I had something to show for size comparison, but they can grow up to 4.40 ft (134 cm) in length and weigh up to 146 lb (66 kg).

 I just loved this sweet albino kangaroo.
 She was one of my favorites among other eastern grey kangaroos.

 This Cape porcupine was more a fan of Jacob than she was of me.
 Guess you can’t win them all over.

 The Asian sea otters or small-clawed otter were a talkative bunch.
 They liked crawling onto your lap and sometimes into your clothes (*PRO TIP: Wear pants and clothes you don’t mind getting a little dirty).

 Baby Monkey Room